basemkhirat/dotapp-core/manual/services/validation.md

     @return void

-    set the the input name which should in messages.
+    set the the input name which is displayed in messages.

     validator.setAttributeNames({ name: 'custom_name' });
 ---